rossetti/KSLBook/docs/06-Chapter6.md

         }
     }
 ```
 In this code snippet, the entity (sender), also loops 15 times.
 Each time within the loop, the entity creates an instance of a `QObject` and places it in the blocking queue via the `send()` method.
 Since the blocking queue has capacity 10, and the time between requests by the receive is a little longer than the time between sends, the blocking queue will reach its capacity.
-If it does reach its capacity, then the sender will have to wait (blocking) at the `send()` method until space becomes available in the channel.
+If it does reach its capacity, then the sender will have to wait (blocking) at the `send()` suspending function until space becomes available in the channel.

 ```kt